bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 External constructors are infallible: that is, they must succeed, and always return their return type.
-In contrast, internal constructors are fallible because they are implemented by a list of rules whose patterns may not cover the entire domain.
+In contrast, internal constructors can be fallible because they are implemented by a list of rules whose patterns may not cover the entire domain (in which case, the term should be marked `partial`).
 If fallible behavior is needed when invoking external Rust code, that behavior should occur in an extractor (see below) instead: only pattern left-hand sides are meant to be fallible.
-Note, incidentally, that fallibility in a constructor does not backtrack to try other rules; instead it just trickles the `None` failure all the way up.

 #### Extractors